-The following programs are supported by the College of Medicine's Office of Diversity and Inclusion.
+The following programs are supported by the College of Medicine's Office of Diversity, Equity and Inclusion (ODEI).

 Dr. Marilyn Hughes Gaston Scholarship